§ I — The Tracks Four halls, four conversations

 Forty minutes.
 Your work.
 Three days in Prague.
 The fund travels with the talk.

-§ V — After you're accepted Two short asks we make once your talk is in.
-Self-portrait reel Fifteen-minute conversation
+§ V — After you're accepted Three short asks we make once your talk is in.
+Self-portrait reel Fifteen-minute conversation A short bio & a photo

 After acceptance · in July